ggatward/soe-ci-pipeline/README.md

 ### Satellite 6

+The CII scripts were originally written and tested on Satellite 6.1, but have since been updated to work with 6.2.x.

-* Install and register Red Hat Satellite 6 as per the [instructions](https://access.redhat.com/documentation/en-US/Red_Hat_Satellite/6.1/html/Installation_Guide/index.html).
+* Install and register Red Hat Satellite 6.x as per the [instructions](https://access.redhat.com/documentation/en-US/Red_Hat_Satellite/6.1/html/Installation_Guide/index.html).
 * Enable the following Red Hat repos for both RHEL 6 and RHEL 7:
   - Server Kickstart,
   - Server RPMs,
   - Extra RPMs,
   - Optional RPMs,
   - Common RPMs Server
-  - Satellite 6.1 Tools
+  - Satellite 6.x Tools
 * Create a sync plan that does a daily sync of the RHEL product and perform an initial sync.
 * Create a `jenkins` user on the satellite (both OS and Application)
 * Configure hammer for passwordless usage by creating a `~jenkins/.hammer/cli_config.yml` file.
 [More details here](http://blog.theforeman.org/2013/11/hammer-cli-for-foreman-part-i-setup.html).